 Here are some answers to frequently asked questions about Infantile Hemangioma

 1. Do Hemangiomas Hurt the Baby?

 Hemangiomas hurt only when there is ulceration on the hemangioma’s surface.
 However, ulceration begins even before you can see them.
 Thus, if your baby seems to be in pain, then you must bring it to your paediatrician’s attention.

 2. Can a Hemangioma Leave a Scar on My Baby?

 Scarring due to a hemangioma is entirely up to the nature of the hemangioma.
 The location and size are the primary factors for a case of scarring, especially if the hemangioma is in a location where the skin does not stretch as easily such as the nose, lips, forehead, and ears.
 If the hemangioma ulcerates, then the chances of scarring increases.

 3. Can My Baby Have More Than One Hemangioma?

 About 20% of babies with this condition have multiple hemangiomas.

 4. Are My Future Kids at Risk?

 While hemangiomas are considered tumours, they are not cancerous.
-There are other risks present but this condition is not necessarily fatal, we strongly recommend you consult your primary physician and follow their instructions.
+There are other risks present but this condition is not necessarily fatal.
+It is strongly recommended that you consult your primary physician and follow their instructions.
 Do not self-medicate.
-We don’t recommend combining holistic medication with traditional medication, if you choose to do so, please consult your doctor before attempting this.
+Combining holistic medication with traditional medication is not recommended and, if you choose to do so, please consult your doctor before attempting this.